Is Tbi A Disability?

 Chermol & Fishman, LLC, is a leading disability law firm where you can consult highly experienced traumatic brain injury lawyers.
 We provide extended legal assistance to our clients until they receive monetary benefits for their ailment.
 To book a free consultation session, call 1-888-774-7243.

 When a person faces traumatic brain injury, life can turn upside down.
 If you or any of your loved ones has become disabled due to TBI (traumatic brain injury), don’t miss consulting a disability lawyer.Living with a disability is a devastating experience.

 The physical pain and inability to work due to complications cause financial strain for many people living with a long-term disability.
 Beyond the physical limitations, disabled individuals experience emotional pain related to reduced quality of life.

 Being unable to pay for necessities like food and housing causes stress, can give you a lot of mental stress.
 The medical treatments needed to make disability more manageable are costly.
 Fortunately, people who have a disability that is expected to last over one year may be eligible for assistance.

 Social security disability insurance (SSDI) benefits are available to people who have worked in the past.
-This insurance policy is funded directly through paycheck deductions that are withheld by an employer and remitted to the federal government.
-Recipients must have recent work history in order to qualify, and SSDI benefits are earned throughout a person’s working life.
+This insurance policy is funded directly through pay check deductions withheld by an employer and remitted to the federal government.
+Recipients must have a recent work history to qualify, and SSDI benefits are earned throughout their working lives.

-Symptoms of TBI are both physical and cognitive in nature.
-Physical symptoms include nausea, vomiting, sleep disturbances, dizziness and headaches.
-Cognitive symptoms include confusion, difficulty concentrating, sudden changes in mood and memory problems.
+Symptoms of TBI are both physical and cognitive.
+Physical symptoms include nausea, vomiting, sleep disturbances, dizziness, and headaches.
+Cognitive symptoms include confusion, difficulty concentrating, sudden changes in mood, and memory problems.